SanchitaMondal/MM62201_final_projects/README.md

      * `Dimensionality Reduction (PCA or t-SNE)`: Apply dimensionality reduction techniques such as PCA (Principal Component Analysis) or t-SNE (t-distributed Stochastic Neighbor Embedding) to reduce the high-dimensional image data to 2D or 3D space.
 This allows for visualization of the relationships between images and how different diseases cluster together.
 You can use `scikit-learn` library to perform PCA or t-SNE for feature reduction.
 4. Remember, the analysis part is open-ended.
 You can come up with your own analysis ideas and implement them.
 5. You can try to develop a deep learning model for plant disease detection and evaluate their performance.
 Although, we do not expect you to build the detection model, you can try it if you want to.

+### Project 8 : PCOS Data Analysis and Visualization

+1. The aim of this project is to analyze data related to Polycystic Ovary Syndrome (PCOS), a hormonal disorder affecting women of reproductive age.
+2. The analysis will explore the relationship between various clinical, demographic, and lifestyle factors with the occurrence of PCOS.
+3. This project also aims to identify patterns that may help in early detection and understanding of contributing factors for PCOS.
+4. The dataset may include clinical and demographic features such as:
+   - Clinical Features: BMI, blood pressure, blood glucose, FSH/LH ratio, menstrual cycle length, etc.
+   - Demographic Features: Age, marital status.
+   - Lifestyle Factors: Fast food(Yes/No), Regular exercise habits.
+   - Labels: PCOS (Yes/No).
+5. This project is divided into the following parts:
+   - `Data Preprocessing`
+     * ` Handling Missing Values` : Identify and handle any missing or NaN values in the dataset using imputation or removal methods.
+You can use `Pandas` and `Scikit-learn` library.
+     * ` Data Balancing`: If there is a class imbalance (e.g., significantly more non-PCOS cases), apply techniques like SMOTE (Synthetic Minority Over-sampling Technique) to balance the classes using `imblearn.over_sampling` library.
+   - `Data Analysis`
+     * `Descriptive Analysis`: Compute summary statistics (mean, median, standard deviation) for clinical features such as BMI, and blood glucose.
+     * ``

 ---
 ## Resources